YunsungLim/2024_FMOF_gas_storage/Readme.md

 There are two directories: 1) data and 2) scripts </br>

 "data" directory contain the data from molecular simulations such as GCMC and DFT calculations. "scripts" directory contain the code to construct the database that we used in this work.
-More details are provided in the README.md files in each directory.

 ---